 - Rural Business Development Grants

-Consideration for regional development priority will be based on how well the project supports a multi-jurisdictional plan and how well the plan addresses collaboration and investments from other federal and philanthropic agencies.
+Consideration for regional development priority will be based on how well the project supports a multi-jurisdictional plan (called the Strategic Community Investment Plan) and how well the plan addresses collaboration and investments from other federal and philanthropic agencies.

 To be eligible for SECD, a project must:

 - Be eligible for the underlying USDA funding program